 Insufficient data are available for analysis of global and regional trends.

 Given the lack of data, the OECD includes a question from the Gallup World Poll on citizens' confidence in the judicial system in its assessment of OECD countries.
-Comparison between the earliest (2007) and latest (2021) available data shows that apart from Denmark all the Nordics are seeing increased citizen confidence shares.
-All are however above the OECD average (56% in 2021), with Norway having the highest confidence levels among all OECD countries.
+Comparison between the earliest (2007) and latest (2021) available data shows that except from Denmark, all the Nordics are seeing increased citizen confidence shares.
+All countries are, however, above the OECD average (56% in 2021).
+Norway has the highest confidence level in the judicial system out of all OECD countries at 88%.

-The OECD has operationalised the target at 97% confidence levels in the judicial system, which currently none of the Nordics is on track to achieve.
+The OECD has operationalised the target at a level of confidence of 97% in the judicial system, which currently none of the Nordics is on track to achieve.